luiscoco/HTML-CSS-JavaScript-basics/readme.md

 myButton.onclick = function() { setUserName(); }
 ```

-This assigns an event listener to the button that triggers setUserName() when clicked, allowing the user to change the stored name.
+This assigns an event listener to the button that triggers **setUserName()** when clicked, allowing the user to change the stored name

 Together, these scripts enhance the interactivity of the webpage by allowing users to switch images by clicking and personalize the page greeting with their name